PhilKeeble/AWS-RedTeam-ADLab/README.md

 * Cross domain trusts
 * SMBSigning disabled on all machines for relay attacks
 * Defender uninstalled so no need to worry about AV
+* Multiple machines so you can practise tunneling, double hop problem, etc

 ## Machine Summary